VH-Lab/NDIcalc-marder-matlab/docs/index.md

 ## Help and Support

-Use the [issue tracker](https://github.com/VH-Lab/NDIcalc-vis-matlab/issues) to submit questions, bugs, and issues.
+Use the [issue tracker](https://github.com/VH-Lab/NDIcalc-marder-matlab/issues) to submit questions, bugs, and issues.

-## Financial Support

-Supported by the [NIH BRAIN Initiative informatics group](https://braininitiative.nih.gov/brain-programs/informatics), grant MH114678.